Vchekryzhov/html-to/README.md

 ## Installation

-You need to have Chrome or Chromium installed 🛠️
+You need to have Chrome or Chromium installed 🛠️ And active-storage is required

 Ubuntu: